Battle of Shipka Pass: First battle

-Gourko's orders required him to act in concert with Maj.
-Gen. Prince Nikolai Mirsky's 9th Infantry Division, which was approaching Shipka Pass from the north.
-However, Gourko was delayed by having to force aside Turkish detachments and arrived at Shipka Pass one day late, on July 18.

-Even without Gourko's support, Mirsky pressed his attack on July 17 with the 36th (Orel) Infantry Regiment and some Cossacks, a force of more than 2,000 men and six guns.
-He was facing an Ottoman force of 4,000 regular infantry, some Bashi-Bazouks, and 12 guns.
-Mirsky's attack on the main Ottoman positions failed, but secondary attacks captured hills on both sides of the pass.
-The next day, July 18, as Mirsky rested his force, Gourko attacked from the south.
-He sent forward two battalions of riflemen and some dismounted Cossacks, but their attack failed as well; they suffered roughly 150 casualties, including killed and wounded.
+At the beginning of the war, Shipka Pass was held by an Ottoman garrison of 4,000 soldiers and 12 guns.
+It was ordered Nikolay Svyatopolk-Mirsky and Iosif Gurko to attack the positions simultaneously.
+On 17 July, Mirsky and his 2,000 men of the 36th Orlovsky Infantry Regiment plus Cossacks and artillery was ready to act.
+However, while advancing from South, Gurko's men skirmished with some Ottoman troops so they approached the pass in delay.

-Despite beating back two Russian attacks, the Ottoman commanders at the Shipka Pass realized that they could not withstand a coordinated offensive from both north and south.
-On the morning of July 19, while pretending to consider the terms of surrender, the Ottoman garrison slipped away to the west in small groups, leaving behind a large cache of explosives, ammunition, and artillery.
+Mirsky attacked the same day but Turks repulsed this very first assault.
+Gurko arrived the next day with two infantry battalions and two companies of Cossacks and also attacked the pass.
+This second attack also failed.
+Despite beating back two Russian attacks, the Ottoman commanders at the Shipka Pass realized that they could not withstand the offensive.
+On the morning of 19 July, while pretending to consider the terms of surrender, the Ottoman garrison slipped away to the west in small groups, leaving behind a large cache of explosives, ammunition, and artillery.
+The strong position was finally occupied by the Russians.

-In just over two weeks, Gourko had captured three important mountain passes but the main army was held up the day after Shipka Pass fell in the Siege of Pleven.
-Thus the defense of the pass was left to Bulgarian volunteers.
-The Ottoman Army made two major attempts to retake the pass in 1877, but was unsuccessful, as the Bulgarians were able to hold the pass against this overwhelming force, playing an important role in the war.

 Second battle

 The Second Battle of Shipka Pass took place in August 1877.
 After taking the pass in July 1877, the Russian forces built up a defensive position there.
+The Ottoman Tuna Army was effectively cut in half by the Balkan Mountain range.
+It was thought that if Pleven could be defended, the Russian Army would not move south without taking it.

-Russian General Stoletov placed his 7,500 defenders on three positions at St. Nicholas (today: Peak Stoletov), Central Hill and the reserves in between these two points.
+General Gurko had been resting about the Shipka Pass with 5,000 men, including five battalions of Bulgarians.
+They were placed on three positions at St. Nicholas (today: Peak Stoletov), Central Hill and the reserves in between these two points.

-Süleyman Hüsnü Pasha at Hersek was then ordered to prepare his army and rush to relieve Osman Pasha at Pleven.
-The Ottoman Tuna Army was effectively cut in half by the Bulgarian Mountain range.
+Süleyman Hüsnü Pasha at Hersek was then ordered to prepare his experienced army and rush to relieve Osman Pasha at Pleven.
 It was not possible to reach Pleven by land as the terrain was very difficult.
 Süleyman loaded his 25,000 troops on transport ships at the Montenegrin port of Bar and sailed them through the Adriatic, around Morea, and then through the Aegean Sea and landed them at Dedeağaç, on the coast of Thrace.
 The troops were then loaded on trains to Filibe from which they marched towards the southern slopes of Shipka.
-More troops joined.